Biosurfactants Market

 North America

-North America holds nearly 30% of the global biosurfactants market, driven by stringent environmental regulations and rising demand for sustainable cleaning solutions.
+North America holds nearly 30% of the biosurfactants market, driven by stringent environmental regulations and rising demand for sustainable cleaning solutions.
 The U.S. is a major contributor, with active research and commercialization in bio-based surfactants for home care and personal care products.

 Europe